 |Product recommendations||For certain platforms||Yes|

 While Mailchimp may have wrote the book on an easy-to-use email builder, Omnisend offers more features for ecommerce marketers at the end of the day.
-SMS is also an important feature of Omnisend omnichannel platform.
+Ecommerce SMS marketing is also an important feature of Omnisend omnichannel platform.

 Mailchimp vs Omnisend Round 1 Winner: Omnisend